You are viewing information on version v2 of the Winnipeg Transit Open Data Web Service API.

 Winnipeg Transit's Open Data Web Service provides a way for you to retrieve live information about Winnipeg Transit's services by sending GET requests to URLs like: https://api.winnipegtransit.com/web-service-path?and=parameters

 Data is returned in XML format by default.
 JSON data can be requested by appending ".json" to the path.
-Returned data is subject to change throughout the day.
-This is because it represents a real-time picture of what is currently happening on the streets, with information about our city-wide service status, which individual buses are delayed and by how much, the estimated arrival times of buses at stops, and more.
+Returned data is subject to change throughout the day, because it represents a real-time picture of what is currently happening on the streets.
+Real-time information includes:

 Look here for an example of how to use this API.